TJLW/tjlw.github.io/Projects/ArloAGV/README.md

-With the robot setup being a differential drive, we can use the forward kinematics equations below to determine estimate the position of the robot at the next time step.
+With the robot setup being a differential drive, we can use the forward kinematics equations below to estimate the position of the robot at the next time step.
 This is done in order to issue the pose section of the odometry message.

 ```Python